feat: ability to create a project #9

 })

-Consider removing the testing function.
+Consider removing the The **Consider removing the `testing` function.**

-The testing function is a simple utility that adds 1 to the input.
+The `testing` function is a simple utility that adds 1 to the input.
 If it's not used in production, consider removing it to keep the codebase clean.

-The establish_database_connection function call should handle potential errors instead of assuming a successful connection.
-Consider using Result to propagate errors.
+The `establish_database_connection` function call should handle potential errors instead of assuming a successful connection.
+Consider using `Result` to propagate errors.

 let connection = establish_database_connection().map_err(|e| {